matt765/spireflow/README.md

 └── package.json
 ```

 ##  How to run
 All commands are run from the root of the project, from a terminal.
-Please remember, that application needs working backend to run.
+Please remember, that the application needs working backend to run.

 | Command                | Action                                             |
 | :--------------------- | :------------------------------------------------- |